-AM–Pharma is a biopharmaceutical company developing proprietary recombinant human Alkaline Phosphatase (AP) therapeutics, which have the potential to transform the treatment prospects for patients with chronic or life-threatening inflammatory diseases.
+AM–Pharma is a biopharmaceutical company developing proprietary recombinant human Alkaline Phosphatase (AP) therapeutics, which have the potential to transform the treatment prospects for patients with Acute Kidney Injury, Inflammatory Bowel Disease and Hypophosphatasia.

 Previously, the company developed and successfully tested a bovine form of AP in three phase II trials in patients with sepsis, AKI and UC.

 AM-Pharma has since developed and manufactured a proprietary and fully human recombinant form of AP, known as recAP.
 In a Phase I study in healthy volunteers recAP showed a clean safety profile and favorable pharmacological properties.

 Recently, the company started a Phase II trial in patients diagnosed with sepsis-associated acute kidney injury (SA-AKI).
 With an estimated two million AKI patients in the western world, no current treatments available, and an estimated 10 billion dollar healthcare cost for AKI supportive care in the US, a therapy would be very welcome.

 Acute Kidney Injury is an acute inflammation of the kidney, which results in kidney damage and a rapid loss of kidney function and often leads to dialysis.
 There are currently no approved drugs for disease treatment.
 Read more.